balOS/quartz/content/Interfaces for adjusting a query.md

 ---
 title: "Interfaces for adjusting a query"
 enableToc: false # do not show a table of contents on this page
+aliases:
+- /Interfaces-for-adjusting-a-query/
+tags:
+- question
 ---

 Authored By:: [[P- Rob Haisfield]]

 Not all edits to the query have to be within the query editor.
 In [[I- Provide Push and Pull as inline syntax to affect the related items section for a page]], we outlined how `push` and `pull` work as an inline DSL to add to a related items query's `any` clause.

+Generative AI can provide natural language as an interface.
+Simply describe what you'd like to query, and the large language model will write the query.

 [[C- User behavior within a well-designed choice architecture can be a signal of preferences]].
 We can see how this happens with [[C- Newsfeed management can enable users to express their preferences through a combination of revealed preferences and declared preferences|newsfeed management mechanisms]].
 As people are looking through the results of a query, they might right click then select the option: "remove from query."
-The menu path might look like the following, where each of the topics could be toggled:
+The menu path might look like the following, giving the option to remove the specific item, nodes from that author, or nodes discussing shared topics.

 ```clojure
 {:remove {:itemID sladfkji4af4sdkf